-The financial statement of the Foreign Currency Deposit Unit (FCDU) of the Manila Branch have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) for the first time.
-PFRS includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), Philippine Interpretations Committee (PIC) and Standing Interpretations Committee (SIC) as approved by the Financial Reporting Standards Council (FRSC) and Board of Accountancy (BOA) and adopted by the SEC.
+The financial statements of the Foreign Currency Deposit Unit (FCDU) of the Manila Branch have been prepared in accordance with Philippine Financial Reporting Standards (PFRS) for the first time.
+PFRS includes all applicable PFRS, Philippine Accounting Standards (PAS), and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), Philippine Interpretations Committee (PIC) and Standing Interpretations Committee (SIC) as approved by the Philippine Financial and Sustainability Reporting Standards Council (FSRSC) and Board of Accountancy (BOA) and adopted by the SEC.